 - Do not click on links or download attachments from unknown or suspicious emails.

-- Protect your personal data.
-Don’t routinely carry your Social Security card, and make sure your tax records are secure.
+- Protect your personal information and that of any dependents.
+Don’t routinely carry Social Security cards, and make sure your tax records are secure.

 See Publication 4524, Security Awareness for Taxpayers, to learn more.